 Yes, we offer two options for same day private cremation.

-If you choose our platinum service, we will collect your beloved pet from your home or vet practice, carry out their cremation and return your pet’s ashes home within the same day by a dedicated carer.
+If you choose our platinum service, we will collect your beloved pet from your home or vet practice, carry out their cremation and return your pet’s ashes home within one day by a dedicated carer.

 Please speak to our team about which option suits you best.